Benjaminbhk/Demo_Project_CNN_digits_recognition_Benbhk/README.md

 This project demonstrates the power of convolutional neural networks (CNNs) for recognizing handwritten digits.
 The user interface is built using the Streamlit framework, which provides an interactive and user-friendly experience.
 The application is hosted on two platforms for easy access:

-1. Google Cloud Platform (GCP) using Container Registry and Cloud Run - longer launch time
+1. Streamlit Deployment - fast launch time
-2. Heroku, deployed directly from Github - faster launch time
+2. Google Cloud Platform (GCP) using Container Registry and Cloud Run - longer launch time

 ## Project Details